Ed Fortune

-Edmond Marmaduke Fortune (born November 23, 1932) was an American politician in the state of Florida.
+Edmond Marmaduke Fortune (born November 23, 1932) is an American politician who served in the Florida House of Representatives.

 Fortune was born in Milton, Florida.
 He attended Howard College and is a pharmacist.
 He served in the Florida House of Representatives from 1966 to November 7, 1978, as a Democrat, representing the Okaloosa-Santa Rosa district, 4th, and 5th district at the conclusion of his service.